Psychology and Child Development

 The Department of Psychology places great emphasis on the quality of teaching, and discussions of learning and teaching are regular features of departmental meetings.
 We highly value the views of our students and encourage them to contribute to our discussions via their student representatives.

-The Department houses several laboratories which support cutting edged research in social, developmental, cognitive and biological psychology, and has attracted significant investment in recent years to support both our teaching programmes and our research.
+The Department houses several laboratories which support cutting edge research in social, developmental, cognitive and biological psychology, and has attracted significant investment in recent years to support both our teaching programmes and our research.
 All academic staff play an active role in research and by the third year, students are able to undertake their own research project and make contributions to the vibrant research culture.

 Key features of the student experience are:

-• Department research seminars (approximately on a fortnightly basis during term time)
+- Department research seminars (approximately on a fortnightly basis during term time)

-• A range of academic and social activities organised by the student-led Psychology Society
+- Range of academic and social activities organised by the student-led Psychology Society

 Assessment